hatamiarash7/Kubernetes-Redis/README.md

 Now we are going to create the cluster ( assign master/slave roles, distribute slot maps) using the `redis-trib` script.

-Since we are going create 3 masters cluster with 3 dedicated slaves as in the diagram, the --replicas 1 flag is passed.
+Since we are going create 3 masters cluster with 3 dedicated slaves, the --replicas 1 flag is passed.

 ```bash
 kubectl exec -it redis-cluster-0 -- redis-trib create --replicas 1 <<< node list from previous command >>>